 The defining feature of Wix Editor is its drag-and-drop interface, which makes it possible to design visually striking websites without the need for extensive programming knowledge.
 This intuitive approach eventually allows everyone to launch projects that combine functionality and aesthetic appeal.

-Unlike the Wix ADI tool (I’ll tell about it further), Wix Editor grants access to the amazing library of high quality templates.
+Unlike the Wix ADI tool (I’ll tell you about it further), Wix Editor grants access to the amazing library of high quality templates.
 They are developed to cater to various industries, making the starting point of your website creation effortless and engaging.

 Whether you are a local business owner looking for a way to overcome niche competitors, an artist seeking for a solution to showcase your portfolio or just a blogger/freelancer, Wix Editor has a template to match your unique requirements and vision.